bernardopacini/ReadTheRecipe/source/soup/veganChili.rst

 Tofu Crumbles
 ^^^^^^^^^^^^^
 #.
-Preheat the oven to 350 and spray a baking sheet with non-stick spray or line with a silicone mat.
+Preheat the oven to 350 and grease a baking sheet (or line with a silicone mat).
 #.
-In a large bowl, mix together the soy sauce, nutritional yeast (or parmesan), chili powder and paprika.
+In a large bowl, mix together the soy sauce, nutritional yeast (or parmesan), chili powder, and paprika.
 It will be pasty.
-Now crumble the tofu into the bowl with your hands, and mix together until well combined with the paste.
+Crumble the tofu into the bowl with your hands, and mix together until well combined with the paste.
 #.
 Spread the tofu mixture evenly on the baking sheet.
 Place in the oven and bake for 30 minutes, stirring the tofu halfway through.
 Once the tofu is in the oven, start the chili.